 - 300 feet behind your car on the side farthest from the road

 Depending on your level of know-how, you might want a more extensive set of tools available.
 If you don’t consider yourself the handiest person, then getting a multitool, such as the Gerber Suspension Multitool, is a good option.
-If you would rather assemble your own tool kit, be sure to include:
+If you would instead assemble your tool kit, be sure to include the following:

 - A Variety of Wrenches